aws-samples/iam-identity-center-team/docs/guides/walkthrough.md

 # TEAM Walkthrough
 {: .no_toc}

-Go through an end-to-end scenario in which a developer requests and is granted temporary elevated access.
-The actions taken by the developer are audited after their session expires. 👩‍💻
+Go through an end-to-end scenario in which a developer requests, and is granted temporary elevated access.
+The actions taken by the developer are audited after the session expires. 👩‍💻
 {: .fs-6 .fw-300 }

 <details open markdown="block">